Please check the school Covid-19 information on the home page as some year group details may have changed.

 We hope that our classroom is a fun and inviting environment where the children will want to learn and will be engaged and challenged by things that interest them.
 Giving the children ownership and allowing them to challenge themselves lead much of their own learning will inspire them as learners and give them confidence in their ability to learn.

-In Year R, we try to get a balance between adult led and child-initiated learning, click the link to find a timetable of a typical week in the class.
+In Year R, we try to get a balance between adult led and child-initiated learning, find a timetable of a typical week in the class below.
 You may notice that adult-led sessions tend to be at the beginning and end of the morning and afternoon, to allow children time to be fully immersed in their play and to not have their thought processes interrupted mid-flow.
 This allows for higher order thinking and gives the adults opportunities to teach by responding to and extending the children’s learning.

 In Reception we try to foster in the children the Characteristics of Effective Learning (see below), which are the skills and attitudes which will allow the children to go through life with the resilience and skills to tackle challenges and will prepare them to adapt to a future which we cannot predict.